hhissa/hhissa/README.md

 # 💫 About Me:
 Hey everyone, I'm Hassan.
-I'm currently working on cool shaders, check a few of them out here or on my shadertoy: https://www.shadertoy.com/user/eissa.<br>I'm currently transitioning from OpenGL to DirectX 12 using Frank Lua's book, Intro to 3D Game Programming with DirectX 12.<br>I'm also trying to deepen my knowledge of embedded systems and low-level programming, so any guidance would be great.
+I'm currently working on cool shaders and software.

 ## 🌐 Socials: